Wednesday 7 July 14:00 - 15:30 BST

 What is the situation from the other side of the Atlantic?

-This panel will seek views on these issues from highly ranked representatives of the European Data Protection Supervisor and the regulatory authorities in Spain, the UK and the US.
+This panel will seek views on these issues from highly ranked representatives of the European Commission, the European Data Protection Supervisor and the regulatory authorities in Spain, the UK and the US.
 The insights and guidance of the speakers on the new legal regulations and policy trends will be of great interest beyond the members of the IBA Antitrust Section and the Communications Law Committee.

 Representatives from key antitrust agencies and communications regulators will also share their thoughts on topical issues at the intersection of competition and communications law, and the panel will discuss their vision for the future direction of regulation of the digital economy.

 - Violetta Kunze Djingov Gouginski Kyutchukov & Velichkov, Sofia; Member, IBA Communications Law Committee Advisory Board

 - Samantha Mobley Baker & Mckenzie, London; Senior Vice Chair, IBA Antitrust Section